Paint a Plate

 - Now it's time to start painting.
 If painting more than one layer of color, make sure she allows the first layer to dry before painting over the top.
 If the painting doesn't go as planned, she can always wash the plate and start over!

-- Once her plate is painted to her liking, set the paint by baking in the oven at 300° Fahrenheit for 30 minutes (or according to your ceramic paint instructions).
+- Once her plate is painted to her liking, set the paint by baking the plate in the oven at 300° Fahrenheit for 30 minutes (or according to your ceramic paint instructions).

 - Then, help her remove the plate from the oven using hot mitts, and set aside to cool.